Franciskid/jellyfin-plugin-ai-search/README.md

 **Surprise me** is kind of like the "I'm feeling lucky" Google search (RIP).
-Instead of matching a query, the plugin hands the model a broad *random* slice of your library (not the usual top-rated suspects) and asks it to pull together a delightfully varied, unexpected mix — still nudged by your favorites and watch history, so  it's random in a way that's tuned to *you*, not random noise.
+Instead of matching a query, the plugin hands the model a broad *random* slice of your library (not the usual top-rated suspects) and asks it to pull together a varied and unexpected mix  : still nudged by your favorites and watch history, so  it's random in a way that's tuned to you, not necessarily random noise.
 Great for rescuing forgotten gems you own and never think to search for.

 **Create collection** runs a normal search, then offers to save the whole set as a Jellyfin playlist.
 Name it, hit save, and it shows up in your library like any other collection.
-(You can also save the results of *any* search after the fact — there's a "Save to playlist" button next to the results.)
+(You can also save the results of *any* search after the fact  : there's a "Save to playlist" button next to the results.)

 **Help me choose** is the agentic search.
 If you click it with the box empty, you get a